<input type="url">

 spellcheck

-spellcheck is a global attribute which is used to indicate whether to enable spell checking for an element.
+The spellcheck global attribute is used to indicate whether to enable spell-checking for an element.
 It can be used on any editable content, but here we consider specifics related to the use of spellcheck on <input> elements.
 The permitted values for spellcheck are:

 false